cococov/rom-price-scraping/README.md

 <p align="left"><img src="/img/first-notification.png" width="350"></p>

-If you selected to be pontificated, any time the price is bellow the selected price, you will receive this notification:
+If you selected be notificated, any time the price is bellow the selected price, you will receive this notification:

 <p align="left"><img src="/img/price-notification.png" width="350"></p>